Erotemic/ubelt/README.rst

     import ubelt as ub

-    ub.Path  # inherits from pathlib.Path with quality of life improvements ub.Cacher  # configuration based on-disk cachine
+    ub.Path  # inherits from pathlib.Path with quality of life improvements ub.UDict  # inherits from dict with keywise set operations and quality of life improvements ub.Cacher  # configuration based on-disk cachine
     ub.CacheStamp  # indirect caching with corruption detection ub.hash_data  # hash mutable python containers, useful with Cacher to config strings